 Listening applies to ALL relationships.

 Listen to people around you who think are trying to reach out.
 Your attitude, your expressed intention to wanting to listen to them will in itself be encouraging enough to get people to open up.
 Listen to children – they have the weirdest but sometimes the darkest things to say and a learned belief that no one will listen (I think over time, lots of people develop this belief).
 Listen to the people working in your homes.
-Listen to friends, partners, parents, aging grandparents.
+Listen to friends, partners, parents, ageing grandparents.

 It does seem like a lot of psychological and physical effort to listen.
 It really is.
 And don’t be surprised if you’re tired after listening to someone.
 It can be exhausting, and it’s important to recognize when we don’t have the physical or psychological energy to listen to someone.
 We have to choose to listen to someone, devote time and energy towards it; that’s better done when we know we can, and when we know we want to.